getkeops/keops/doc/introduction/why_using_keops.rst

 In recent years, deep learning frameworks such as `PyTorch  <http://pytorch.org>`_, `JAX <https://github.com/google/jax>`_ and `TensorFlow <http://www.tensorflow.org>`_ have evolved into fully-fledged applied math libraries.
 With negligible overhead, they bring **automatic differentiation** and **seamless GPU support** to research communities that were used to Matlab, NumPy and other tensor-centric frameworks.

-Unfortunately though, **no magic** is involved: optimized C++/CUDA codes still have to be written for every operation that is provided to end-users, from matrix-vector products to fast Fourier transforms.
+Unfortunately though, **no magic** is involved: optimized C++/CUDA schemes still have to be written for every operation that is provided to end-users, from matrix-vector products to fast Fourier transforms.
 Supporting all the standard mathematical routines thus comes at a **huge engineering cost** for the developers of the main frameworks.

 As of today, efforts in the machine learning community have been mostly focused on the operations that are needed to implement **(Convolutional) Neural Networks**: linear algebra routines on **dense matrices** and convolutions on **grids**, such as images and volumes.